php-ru/symfony-docs-ru/components/yaml.rst

 Indentation
 ...........

-By default the YAML component will use 4 spaces for indentation.
+By default, the YAML component will use 4 spaces for indentation.
 This can be changed using the third argument as follows::

     // uses 8 spaces for indentation